 The term "special area management plan" means a comprehensive plan providing for natural resource protection and reasonable coastal-dependent economic growth containing a detailed and comprehensive statement of policies; standards and criteria to guide public and private uses of lands and waters; and mechanisms for timely implementation in specific geographic areas within the coastal zone.

 The term "water use" means a use, activity, or project conducted in or on waters within the coastal zone.

+The term "urban waterfront and port" means any developed area that is densely populated and is being used for, or has been used for, urban residential, recreational, commercial, shipping, or industrial purposes.

+The term “working waterfront” means waterfront lands, waterfront infrastructure, and waterways that are currently or have been historically used for a water-dependent commercial or recreational activities.

 16 U.S.C. § 1454.
 Submittal of State program for approval (Section 305)

-Any coastal state which has completed the development of its management program shall submit such program to the Secretary for review and approval pursuant to section 1455 of this title.
+Any coastal State which has completed the development of its management program shall submit such program to the Secretary for review and approval pursuant to section 1455 of this title.

 16 U.S.C. § 1455.
 Administrative grants (Section 306)